BaileySoftware00/System-Analysis-and-Design/README.md

-#This project was simulation of developeoing a plan as a memebr of a contracting company.
+This project was a simulation of plan development as a memebr of a contracting company.
-#This involed but was not limited to developing, UML diagrams, a product breakdown, and a development timeline.
+This involved, but was not limited to developing: UML diagrams, a product breakdown, and a development timeline.